Ratayczak/SignalSnap-PyTorch/docs/configuration.md

 device-memory use.
 The final calculation batch may contain fewer estimates when the available estimate count is not divisible by the configured batch size.

 This setting changes only computational batching.
-Each spectral estimate still contains `m` FFT windows, and short-term uncertainty batches are still defined independently by `m_var`.
+Each spectral estimate still contains `m` physical windows, and short-term uncertainty batches are still defined independently by `m_var`.
 The default value is `1`.

 ### Uncertainty estimation